Updated on January 29, 2025.

-That can be a problem, because research has shown that too much screen time may not be good for your health.
-Among other problems, it can lead to eye strain, headaches, back pain, insomnia and even social media addiction.
+But excess screen time can affect the health of adults, too.
+Among other problems, research has linked it to eye strain, headaches, back pain, insomnia, and even social media addiction.
 Staring at screens can also contribute to a more sedentary lifestyle, worse eating habits—like mindless snacking—and eventually, obesity.

 When it’s time to take a break from devices, try these simple tips to curb your hours spent.